liimaorg/liima/README.md

 ## Authors

-The contributors who are working on AMW or did contribute to AMW are listed in the [AUTHORS file](AUTHORS)
+The contributors who are working on Liima or did contribute to Liima are listed in the [AUTHORS file](AUTHORS)